All Episodes

 I just don't want them to live in Western democracies where they're not compatible and have no desire to be compatible.

-You know, I read a story today that Bush International Airport in Houston, Texas, has now made an entire terminal, Terminal D. Uh, there's a prayer complex that is Sharia compliant.
+You know, I read a story today that Bush International Airport in Houston, Texas has now made an entire terminal, Terminal D. There's a prayer complex that is Sharia compliant.

 Can someone please explain to me why in 2025, knowing all we know?

-And we just came out of the Me Too movement, where if you said some somebody looked nice in their dress at work, like you could potentially be fired.
+I mean, we just came out of the Me Too movement where if you said somebody looked nice in their dress at work, like you could potentially be fired.

 Now we have women that are covered head to toe, beaten by their husbands, beaten by their brothers, their fathers, their quote unquote male superiors.